 Getting out on the water is a must during the summer months.
 Rent a kayak in False Creek, go on a boat cruise through the Howe Sound, or even go on a whale watching tour!
 For a once in a lifetime experience, be sure to book a ride in a floatplane!

 Of course, no trip to Vancouver is complete without cycling the Sea Wall and exploring Stanley Park.
 This downtown park is huge and with designated bicycle lanes, a bike is the easiest way to get around.
+Vancouver is also home to many beautiful beaches and various great options of outdoor and indoor pools.
 You can even stop at some city beaches and stay until sunset.
 English Bay Beach and Sunset Beach are both top choices.

 Checkout our full Guide on How to Spend 48 hours in Vancouver with Kids!